Functional Extreme-PLS: Introduction

-Now, one may wonder what happens at the extreme regime, \emph{i.e.,} when the focus is on the conditional tail of $Y$ given a high-dimensional covariate $X$.
-This question belongs to the vivid research branch of the association of dimension reduction and extreme-value statistics.
-In this case, the sparsity is doubled in the sense that both the curse of dimensionality and the rarity of tail observations operate.
-Such hindrance may apply in the estimation of certain statistics or risk measures in the functional extreme regime (see \emph{e.g.}, \cite{GG2012,GSU2022}).
-Thereby, one main aspect in this branch builds up on the existence of a projection $P_S X$ that captures all the information on the extreme values of $Y$.
-Instead of using functional estimation methods, one would then expect that replacing $X$ by $P_S X$ as the covariate, and hence opting for a lower-dimensional method, yields comparable or even better performances.
-Generally speaking, one may distinguish two classes of method, the \textit{unsupervised} case where the variables at hand are somehow exchangeable in their roles, and the \textit{supervised} case where different statuses exist (such as response or covariate).
-Concerning the former setting, many developments are available in the literature and we refer to \cite{Aghbalou2024} for the latest bibliography material.
+In any case, the aforementioned techniques require the full sample and are not tailored for extreme-value analysis.
+Hence, one may wonder what happens in the extreme regime, \emph{i.e.,} when the focus is on the conditional tail of $Y$ given a high-dimensional covariate $X$.
+This question belongs to an active line of research combining dimension reduction and extreme-value statistics.
+Here, a major challenge is a twofold scarcity, in the sense that both the curse of dimensionality and the rarity of tail observations operate.
+Such hindrance may apply in the estimation of certain statistics or risk measures in the functional extreme regime (see \emph{e.g.}, \citet{GG2012,GSU2022}).
+To circumvent this issue, one would build up the inference on the existence of a projection that captures all the information on the extreme values of $Y$.
+Next, instead of using standard estimation methods on $X$, one would replace $X$ by its projection as the covariate, opting for a lower-dimensional method expected to yield comparable or even better performances.
+The pioneering work may be identified as \citet{Gardes2018}, later followed up by \citet{Gardes2020}, which proposes a new notion of tail conditional independence.
+Applying this to the extremal quantile regression, the author then studies the inference under a single and multi-index model when the dimension is large but finite and when the dimension reduction subspace is known.
+Still, some theoretical guarantees remain open and the computational cost is substantial.
+In this direction, \citet{wang2020extreme} develop a three-step estimation procedure for such large conditional quantiles and show $\sqrt{n}$-consistency under a new tail single-index model with unknown indices, at a reduced computational cost.
+Alternatively, focusing on the prediction of tail events, \citet{Aghbalou2024} propose a new framework which introduces a revised definition of tail conditional independence and provides theoretical guarantees for estimating a low-dimensional projection of covariates that is sufficient for predicting extremes, using inverse regression under standard SIR assumptions.